corvideon/ExpertQuest/README.md

 # ExpertQuest

-This work outlines a usable prototype expert finding system called ExpertQuest written in a modern functional programming language (Clojure) that finds experts using Twitter and GitHub data..
+This is a usable prototype expert finding system called ExpertQuest written in a modern functional programming language (Clojure) that finds experts using Twitter and GitHub data..

 For more information see the full report: